The IEC today promised transparency in the counting of votes in the May 18 local government elections.

 Bam commended South Africans’ political tolerance and the increase in the number of political parties and independent candidates contesting this year’s election.

-An electronic board which would display the votes received by parties contesting the elections had been set up at the centre.
+An electronic tally board displaying all political parties contesting the elections has gone up at the operations centre.